greg-dove/robotlegs-framework/src/robotlegs/bender/extensions/viewManager/StageObserverExtension.md

 ## Overview

 The Stage Observer Extension adds a single instance.
-Which listens for everything that is Event.ADDED_TO_STAGE on all root containers in the Container Registry, and then processes the view for you.
+Which listens for everything that is "addedToStage" /*Event.ADDED_TO_STAGE */ on all root containers in the Container Registry, and then processes the view for you.

 It will listen for removal and new root containers and adjust it's listeners appropriatley.